 Have a healthier winter

 Like it or not, cold and flu season is here.
-It seems as if there is always someone who is sniffling, sneezing and otherwise under the weather.
+It seems as if someone is always sniffling, sneezing and otherwise under the weather.
 So how do we minimize our chances of getting sick?
-It’s easier than you think.
-With a little foresight and a few tweaks to what you eat (and don’t eat), you can help prevent colds and flu.
+It's easier than you think.
+With a little foresight and a few tweaks to what you eat (and don't eat), you can help prevent colds and flu in your household.

 For some serious cold- and flu-busting tips, we turned to celebrity nutritionist Haylie Pomroy.
 She shares her best advice for staying healthy all season.

 When it comes to fighting off the many cold and flu bugs floating around your home and office (and generally everywhere else you go right now), prevention isn't just about what you do eat.
 There are a few things to avoid when you feel like you might be getting sick or to avoid catching your husband's or kids' colds altogether.

 The first culprit: sugar.
 "People get sick right after Halloween because we eat so much sugar," Pomroy says.
 "Sugar cuts the immune system and puts you at risk for getting sick.
 It suppresses immune response in blood," she explains.